nerdfiles/periodic-table-of-information/docs/images/architecture-internal.md

 The overall philosophy of PTI might be called _narratological functionalism_;
 or: _the discourse is the message_.
-Critically, we *must not* allow the draconian telecommunications providers to dictate the level-of-support for the web, which is "fundamentally a distributed hypermedia application."
+Critically, we *must not* allow the draconian telecommunications providers to dictate the level-of-support for the web, which is "fundamentally a distributed hypermedia application" ([Taylor, Medividovic, Dashofy][dist].
+2010.).

 ## Kingdom of Parsers